arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 - [Google Play Store](https://play.google.com/store/apps/details?id=cc.arduino.cloudiot&hl=en&gl=US)
 - [Apple App store](https://apps.apple.com/us/app/arduino-iot-cloud-remote/id1514358431)

-***For more information, visit the [IoT Remote App docs](/arduino-cloud/iot-remote-app/iot-remote-app).***
+***For more information, visit the [IoT Remote App docs](/arduino-cloud/iot-remote-app/getting-started).***

 ## Edit / View Modes

 Dashboards have two modes, **edit** and **view**.
-When configuring the dashboard, you will be using the edit mode.
+For configuring the dashboard, you use the edit mode.

 In both modes, you can also click the **Mobile Layout** icon, to see how the widgets will be viewed on your IoT Remote App.

 ![Edit / View modes and mobile layout.](assets/edit-view-mobile.png)

-While in **edit mode**, you can create widgets, link them to variables, and move widgets around and lock them in place.
-Widgets can be be scaled and customized to your liking.
+While in **edit mode**, you can create widgets, link them to variables, move widgets around and lock them in place.
+Widgets can be scaled and customized to your liking.
 A switch widget can for example be adjusted from a 1x1 to 5x5 size.

 ![Scaling widgets.](assets/scaling.png)

-In the **viewing** mode you can only monitor/interact with your widgets.
+In **viewing** mode, you can only monitor/interact with your widgets.

 ## Sharing Dashboards